cavalryjim/agilephd_blog/content/posts/hashing.md

     print("Hashes do not match!
 The file may have been tampered with.")
 ```

 In this example, the file is authentic!
-Conversely, if the file has been tampered with, we would know because the hash would have been different.
+Conversely, if the file has been tampered with, we would know because it results in a different hash.

 ### Large Files